atif93/google_image_downloader/README.md

 1. Selenium
 Install as `pip install selenium`
 2. Geckodriver
-a) Download latest release
+- Download latest release
 `wget https://github.com/mozilla/geckodriver/releases/download/v0.18.0/geckodriver-v0.18.0-linux64.tar.gz`
-b) Extract the file
+- Extract the file
 `tar -xvzf geckodriver*`
-c) Make it executable
+- Make it executable
 `chmod +x geckodriver`
-d) Add the driver to the path for other tools to use it `export PATH=$PATH:/path-to-extracted-file/geckodriver`
+- Add the driver to the path for other tools to use it `export PATH=$PATH:/path-to-extracted-file/geckodriver`